-Dealink patent's education application can fully use high quality rare education teaching and learning resources and bring high cost class/lecture to vast audience to an affordable level.
+Dealink patent's education application can fully use high-quality rare education teaching and learning resources and bring high-cost class/lecture to a vast audience to an affordable level.

 The Attractive Market

-World wide, English as 1st and 2nd language population is about 2 billions, if analog China’s high education student enrollment number, which is 1.2% of population are in paid high education study, will be 24 millions students in those English environment regions.
-Including top 3 most populated language speakers, Chinese, Spanish and French as 1st and 2nd language of about 2 billions, a total of 48 million paid students are enrolled in high education study in those top 3 language covered regions, that not include people who want to attend the university/college but can’t afford the cost, and other language speaking population of 3 billions.
-If set ideal high education enrollment population to 18% ( A-24/A-40 adults or 18-44/18-60 years old) of total population given the condition that it is high quality and affordable, that will be 720 millions students for top 4 language regions, that is 36 times US high education enrolled student number and 16 times of the top 3 language regions' high education enrolled student body beside US.
+World wide speaking, English as 1st and 2nd language population are about 2 billion, if analog China's high education student enrollment number, which is 1.2% of the population are in paid high education study, will be 24 millions students in those English environment regions.
+Including top 3 most populated language speakers, Chinese, Spanish and French as 1st and 2nd language of about 2 billions, a total of 48 million paid students are enrolled in high education study in those top 3 language covered regions, that not include people who want to attend the university/college but can’t afford the cost, and other language speaking population of 3 billion.
+If set ideal high education enrollment population to 18% ( A-24/A-40 adults or 18-44/18-60 years old) of total population given the condition that it is high quality and affordable, that will be 720 million students for top 4 language regions, that is 36 times US high education enrolled student number and 16 times of the top 3 language regions' high education enrolled student body beside the US.
 Not include K-12 yet.

 The Public/Private Drive

-Countries like China, Brazil, Mexico with low tertiary education attainment rate of 10%, 14%, 19%, etc., definitely want to catch up with advanced countries’ like US 40%, Chinese Americans 52%, Canada 54%, Asian Americans 60%, Taiwanes Americans 74%, etc. Not only for attainment, but for better pay, since research showed people with tertiary above education will have 3 times more opportunity for better paid job than people who don’t.
+Countries like China, Brazil, Mexico with low tertiary education attainment rate of 10%, 14%, 19%, etc., definitely want to catch up with advanced countries’like the US 40%, Chinese Americans 52%, Canada 54%, Asian Americans 60%, Taiwanese Americans 74%, etc. Not only for attainment, but for better pay, since research showed people with tertiary above education will have 3 times more opportunity for better- paid job than people who don’t.
 Also for economy growth.
 By NeoClassical Growth Theory, national average education level increase 1 year, will result in GDP per capita growth by 3%-6% and GDP growth by 1%.
-A-24/A-40 adults and K-12 students there are definitely willing to pay if there is an affordable way to access the US type advanced high quality education.
+A-24/A-40 adults and K-12 students there are definitely willing to pay if there is an affordable way to access the US type advanced high-quality education.
 There is total $1 trillion debt from US public/private(50/50) student loans now.
 US News report: public colleges/universities account for 73% of total schools (for K-12, account for 85%) and private colleges/universities account for 16% (for K-12 account for 10%); from 1999 to 2009, undergraduates enrollment at for-profit schools soared 539% compared only 32% for public institutions.
 CAPE report: 2006, public K-12 graduates’ 4-year colleges enrollment rates was 41%, while private K-12 graduates’ enrollment rates for 4-year colleges was 73%.
 Governments and private enterprises both have high interest, pressure and incentive in supporting and involving in this endeavor, to raise the tertiary attainment level of citizens and earn more revenue using the Dealpack Trading patent.
-Students in the US, especially those about 40% enrolled 6 million loan carrying students with pay back burden and those about 1 million overseas students who paid 10 times or higher price to come to US for schooling, such as those from China, India, Korea and Mexico, etc. are definitely like to participate the Dealpack Trading
+Students in the US, especially those about 40% enrolled 6 million loan carrying students with pay-back burden and those about 1 million overseas students who paid 10 times or higher price to come to the US for schooling, such as those from China, India, Korea, Mexico, etc. are definitely like to participate the Dealpack Trading

 The Dealpack Trading Advantage

 Just like the pay-TV subscription networks, pay education subscription service (PESS), such as University and school usually set up a computer account for each student who paid tuition for it, as if a paid subscription.
-Student attending each class by accessing their student account for class lecturing materials, assignment, homework, test/quiz, Q&A and communicating with teachers.
-Online class ware can be integrated with this student account for real time or on-demand attendance by student credential.
-Using the patented Dealpak Trading module that integrate with online class ware, student can trade their paid class, lecture, textbook, etc., when they are not in use or used, by sending them to a trading portal for for-profit or non-for-profit purpose trading.
+A student attending each class by accessing his/her student account for class lecturing materials, assignment, homework, test/quiz, Q&A and communicating with teachers.
+Online class-ware can be integrated with this student account for real-time or on-demand attendance by the student credential.
+Using the patented Dealpak Trading module that integrates with online class-ware, the student can trade their paid class, lecture, textbook, etc., when he/she is not in use or has used, by sending them to a trading portal for for-profit or non-for-profit purpose trading.
 Certainly, the university/school/teacher/textbook author will have the final say on which class/lecture/textbook can be allowed to do the trade, since if extra money is earned, the PESS/teacher/textbook author will first entitle a cut from it and the accumulated earning is possible double or triple the current earning.
 Student certainly also entitle a cut and the accumulated earning is possible exceeding the tuition paid.

 Dealpack Trading can be configured as single class based, or class pool of subscription based.
 Following is a single class example, as well as country cases of Chile, India, Mexico, Brazil and China, etc.:

-With close relation set up for local study group, Q&A wiki,, and organized in credit-authorized fashion by major PESS with tightly controlled monitor and administration, even degree/certificate can be issued to local group students.
+With close relation set up for a local study group, Q&A wiki, and organized in a credit-authorized fashion by major PESS with tightly controlled monitor and administration, even degree/certificate can be issued to local group students. >

 Financial forecast and trial venture can be arranged via public/private funding.

-Interested party for our education venture, for-profit or non-for-profit, contact us by email for business, such as grant, investment or patent licensing.
-We offer "most favored nation" deal to non-profit educational organizations/institutions at cost -- non-for-profit patent licensing.
-Those in the past who has once worked with me as business client or partner or colleagues, agree our term and want to commit totally onto this venture, I will treat with favor for a deal if contact me.
+Interested party for our education venture, for-profit or non-for-profit, contact us by email for business, such as a grant, investment or patent licensing.
+We offer "most favored nation" deal to non-profit educational organizations/institutions at the cost -- non-for-profit patent licensing.
+Those in the past who has once worked with me as a business client or partner or colleagues, agree our term and want to commit totally to this venture, I will treat with favor for a deal if contact me.

 |Entry barrier to open a new sales channel (OCD) which require content licensing||Low (paid)||High|